Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 If you have a stainless steel or ceramic pitcher (anything not aluminum), you can use it to pour the jam into the jars, even small ones, without spilling!
 Works great and a real time-saver.

 Cook prunes and remove seeds, pour 2 cups water over seeds and let stand 1 hour.
 Strain.
 Combine this liquid with that in which prunes were cooked.
-Add prunes, raisins, sugar and oranges (which have been cut in thin slices).

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.